Skip to main content

 Sleep and the microbiome influence each other.
 The microbiome follows a daily rhythm, and disrupted sleep patterns disrupt the microbiome.
 Conversely, certain gut bacteria produce GABA and serotonin, which affect sleep quality.
 Patients who fix sleep often see microbiome improvements without specific gut treatments.

 Industrial seed oils (soybean, corn, canola) are high in omega-6 fatty acids.
-Heavy intake, especially of fried and ultra-processed foods, may raise gut inflammation in some patients.
+Heavy intake, particularly of fried and ultra-processed foods, may raise gut inflammation in some patients.
 The science is debated.
 Cutting back on fried fast food and ultra-processed snacks helps gut health regardless of the seed oil debate.

 Some early research links microbiome differences to Alzheimer's risk and cognitive decline.
 The mechanism may involve inflammation, immune signaling, and possibly bacterial fragments reaching the brain.
 Patients with metabolic syndrome and gut dysbiosis tend to have higher dementia risk.
 This is an active area of research.